Digital Practice Baseline

 What do the Different Levels Mean?

 Foundation: Acknowledges the level that all programmes should currently be achieving.
 It is a foundation requirement for any programme delivered at the University of Derby.

-Silver: This level indentifies that there are elements within a programme which promote digital practice.
+Silver: This level identifies that there are elements within a programme which promote digital practice.
 There will be some evidence of active digital learning extending across a programme.
-All programmes need to develop their digital practice to fulfil this baseline.
+All programmes need to develop their digital practice to fulfill this baseline.

 Gold: This level demonstrates a consistent and embedded approach to digital practice across a programme.
 Active digital learning will be evident across the programme and their will be evidence of student partnerships where students work with staff in order to create digital change.

 Is there a ‘Digital Enhancement Plan’ Built into the Form, or is this Something Additional and Separate?

 The form has the space to capture any short and medium term actions and this will provide the foundations of a basic Digital Enhancement Plan.
 It is envisaged that these actions will also inform wider curriculum development (continual monitoring, PPC), but that would be at the discretion of College priorities and individual programme design schedules.